How to set your goals and check you’re on track

 There are ways of setting a goal that is right for you:

-• A recent development by the Pensions & Lifetime Savings Association has provided a way for you to set your goals that aren’t simply based on your current income or standard of living.
+• The Pensions & Lifetime Savings Association have provided a way for you to set your goals that aren’t simply based on your current income or standard of living.
 It has been designed designed to help you picture the lifestyle you want when you stop working - a minimum, moderate or comfortable lifestyle - and gives examples of the potential cost of that lifestyle.
 Click here to find out more.

 • Our Pension Savings Tool can also help you review your pension savings and whether you’re on track for the type of retirement lifestyle you want.